 Late Departures: Students cannot be on campus unsupervised.
-Students who are not enrolled in Day Care, but stay on campus after 3:00 p.m. will be charged the \$20 per day drop-in rate.
+Students who are not enrolled in Day Care, but stay on campus after 3:00 p.m. will be sent to Day Care and assessed the \$20 per day drop-in rate.
 Early Dismissal Day late departures after 12:00 noon are charged the \$40 per day drop-in rate.

-Students who are involved in after-school activities (for example: Sports, A+ Club, Chess Club, Hula Club, Robotics, Art Club, Japanese Club, Piano Lessons, Homework Club, Instrument Lessons, Lifers Club, Student Council, Intramurals, Detention, etc.) will be sent to day care when the activity ends if parents are not present to take over the supervision.
-In addition, please don't allow children to wander around campus unsupervised (out of your eye-sight) when you're on campus.
+Students who are involved in after-school activities (for example: Sports, A+ Club, Chess Club, Hula Club, Robotics, Art Club, Japanese Club, Piano Lessons, Instrument Lessons, Student Council, Intramurals, Detention, etc.) will be sent to day care when the activity ends if parents are not present to take over the supervision.
+Children are not allowed to wander around campus unsupervised (out of your eye-sight) when you're on campus.